 Sunwapta Pass

-Sunwapta Pass constitutes the northern half of the Icefields Parkway between Saskatchewan River Crossing and Jasper.
+Sunwapta Pass with its approaches makes up the northern half of the Icefields Parkway between Saskatchewan River Crossing and Jasper.
 It is slightly lower than its neighboring pass to the south, Bow Pass.
-But Sunwapta Pass gives the impression of being higher because of snow and ice, and their derivative - the glacier.
+But Sunwapta Pass gives the impression of being higher because of snow and ice, and their derivative - glaciers.
 The dominant feature of the summit are true glaciers ( not just icefields mistaken for glaciers ), extending their white, licking tongues down towards the road.
 A ride across Sunwapta Pass is described on this page, under the heading "la promenade des glaciers - the Icefields Parkway".
-There is also an additional small picture page.
+The pass separates water flowing into the North Saskatchewan and Hudson Bay (southern approach) from that flowing into the Athabaska River and the Arctic Ocean.

 Approaches